Emergency & I

-Emergency & I is the third studio album by American indie rock band The Dismemberment Plan, released in 1999 by DeSoto Records.
-It was produced by J. Robbins and Chad Clark.
-At its release, the album was met with critical acclaim.
+Emergency & I is the third studio album by American indie rock band the Dismemberment Plan, released in 1999 by DeSoto Records.
+It was produced by J. Robbins and Chad Clark, and primarily recorded at Water Music Studios in 1998, with additional recordings done at Inner Ear Studios.
+At its release, the album was met with critical acclaim, receiving praise for its instrumental performances and lyrics.